ArmstrongSubero/RISCV-Embedded/Arduino_To_RISC_V/Readme.md

 **Do I need to read the entire PDF before writing code?**
 No. The PDF is designed so you can jump to any lab that interests you.
 That said, Labs #1–#4 (setup and super-loop basics) are recommended for everyone since they cover the project structure all other labs build on.

-**Can I use PlatformIO or the command-line toolchain instead of MounRiver?**
+**Can I use PlatformIO or the command-line toolchain instead of MounRiver Studio II?**
-Yes, but MounRiver is the path of least resistance — it bundles the compiler, flasher, and debug support.
+Yes, but MounRiver Studio II is the path of least resistance as it bundles the compiler, flasher, and debug support.
 The `.c` files themselves are IDE-agnostic.

 **What if I don't have a specific component for a lab?**
 The guide was written to use common "jellybean" parts available worldwide.
 The only specialized hardware you truly need is the CH32V003 itself and the WCH-LinkE programmer.
 Most labs use basic LEDs, resistors, and pushbuttons.